Convergence of solutions of Hamilton-Jacobi equations depending nonlinearly on the unknown function: Preliminaries

 Next, we focus on the Hamiltonians defined on the cotangent bundle.
 Let $H(x,p)$ be continuous on $T^*M$, then we state two assumptions that we may use in the sequel \begin{enumerate} \item (Convexity) $H$ is \emph{convex} in $p$; \item (Coercivity) $H$ is \emph{coercive} in $p$, i.e., $\lim_{|p|_x\to+\infty}H(x,p)=+\infty$, uniformly in $x\in M.$ \end{enumerate}

 The following result is classical, see for instance \cite{Barles_book}. \begin{Pro} Let $H(x,p)\in C(T^*M)$ be coercive in $p$ and let $c\in\R$.
-Then any continuous viscosity subsolution of $H(x, Du(x))=c$ is Lipschitzian.
+Then any continuous viscosity subsolution of $H(x, Du(x))=c$ is Lipschitz continuous.
 Moreover, the Lipschitz constant is bounded above by $\rho_c$ with

 \end{Pro}

 Now, we define the {\em critical value} $c(H)$ associated with $H$ as follows: